 If admitted to the program, the fall semester of application will be the student’s last semester as a BS student.
 Admitted students will need to withdraw their BS graduation applications (for either December or May), and re-file for the following semester.

-Completed application packets must be submitted to the academic program administrator by 4 p.m. on October 2nd for Spring 2018.
+Completed application packets must be submitted to the academic program administrator by 4 p.m., October 2 for Spring 2018.

 Students that are interested in applying to the program should make an appointment with Dr. Linda Gorman.